dpi-tta-lessons/portfolio/content.md

 You'll need:

 - A headshot or avatar image
-- A short bio or tagline
+- A short bio and tagline
 - Links to projects, blog posts, websites and/or social media

 ## 3. Start with the HTML Boilerplate